 This is not to say that coaches who use an “expert approach” aren’t “real” coaches!
 This approach often occurs in a clinical setting where a coach with a healthcare license works with clients in short sessions focused on treating chronic disease.
-Coaching techniques can be employed in these conversations however in a less expansive way.
+Coaching techniques can be employed in these conversations however in a less expansive way due to time constraints.

 Among health coach certification training programs there are around 60 programs approved by The National Board for Health & Wellness Coaching.
-Coaches with a certificate from a school approved by the NBHWC are eligible to sit for the exam leading to board certification.
-(As a Certified Wellcoach, I will be sitting for the exam in February 2021.
-I’m excited by the opportunity to become a member of this highly skilled group of coaches.)
+Coaches with a certificate from a school approved by the NBHWC are eligible to sit for the examination leading to board certification.

-With this clarification, let’s dive into how a certified health coach could help you live your dream of health and wellness with confidence and clarity.
+With this clarification about certification, let’s dive into how a certified health coach could help you live your dream of health and wellness with confidence and clarity.

 7 Benefits of a Health Coach